AlvinKollcaku/FLASK-REST-API/README.md

 --
 ## How to run it

-Run flask run in the terminal.
+Run 'flask run' in the terminal.
 I used Insomnia as the tool to test the Api.